-- 1. On receipt of prescription for SSAM, contact the prescriber/key worker if: - client unknown - · no previous contact from key-worker - · partnership agreement not signed - 2.
+1. On receipt of prescription for SSAM, contact the prescriber/key worker if:

+- client unknown - no previous contact from key-worker - partnership agreement not signed - 2.
 Prepare doses as per Appendix 3. - 3.
-On presentation of the patient, contact the key-worker/prescriber, if - in doubt about the identity of the patient, - the patient has missed two or more prior, consecutive doses, or - appears intoxicated. - See also Forth Valley Substance Misuse Services Communication Guideline when to contact the prescribing service (unfortunately no link can be given here as they are changed frequently). - 4.
-Supervise administration as per Appendix 4; - Please contact the prescriber if the client fails to administer the full dose (e.g. dose not swallowed). - Please ensure the CD register is completed.
+On presentation of the patient, contact the key-worker/prescriber, if - in doubt about the identity of the patient, - the patient has missed two or more prior, consecutive doses, or - appears intoxicated. - See also Forth Valley Substance Misuse Services Communication Guideline when to contact the prescribing service. - 4.
+Supervise administration as per Appendix 4; - Please contact the prescriber if the client fails to receive the full dose (e.g. dose not swallowed). - Please ensure the CD register is completed (methadone only).

-There is no legal requirement for a pharmacist to supervise medication even if stated on the prescription, however to supply a 'take-home' dose instead would be unethical.
 If supervision is requested, the pharmacist must either supervise or refer the patient to another pharmacy that will supervise.
+There is no legal requirement for a pharmacist to supervise medication even if stated on the prescription, however to supply a 'take-home' dose instead would be inappropriate without the prescribers' knowledge.